gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She held up the pieces of the map.
 "I think my father made this.
 It must be how we get out.
-And we have to right now."
+And we have to go right now."
 She pointed at the screens behind her.
 "Lasercase and the others are headed for Rusty Bridge again.
 We have to warn them."